deslay1/DB-tuning/README.md

 # Database tuning project
-Running `setup_optimizer_config.py` will create the the json files that are needed.
+Running `config.py` and `setup_optimizer_config.py` will create the the json files that are needed.
 Then afterwards the optimizer should be run using `run_optimizer.py`.

 I used an Anaconda environment with Python3.8.